-The Civic Engagement Council is an umbrella organization for more than 20 student-led service organizations.
-The CEC executive board supports the work of the groups in addition to offering campus-wide events, including the Justice Dialogues series and programming during National Volunteer Week.
+The Civic Engagement Council is an umbrella organization for more than 25 student-led service organizations.
+The CEC executive board supports the work of the groups in addition to offering campus-wide events and programming during National Volunteer Week.

-If you or your group would like to collaborate with the Council or if you would like to be put in touch with one of the student groups, please contact the CEC advisor, Kristin Booher, who works in the Center for Civic Engagement.
+If you or your group would like to collaborate with the council or if you would like to be put in touch with one of the student groups, please contact the CEC adviser Kristin Booher at firstname.lastname@example.org.

 Volunteers are paired with senior citizens in the Davidson community.
-They sponsor monthly programs that facilitate relationship between Davidson students and senior citizens in the Davidson community.
+They sponsor monthly programs that facilitate relationship between students and senior citizens.

-Amnesty International is a global movement of people fighting injustice and promoting human rights.
-The Davidson Chapter of AI is a group committed to educating the campus and raising awareness on human rights violations around the world through newsletters, discussion group meetings, speakers and petition signing.
+Amnesty International is a global movement of people fighting injustice, promoting human rights and educating the campus and raising awareness on human rights violations around the world through newsletters, discussion group meetings, speakers, and petition signing.

-The mission of Building Tomorrow is trifold: (1) To educate the Davidson College community and the surrounding community of the town of Davidson regarding issues relating to vulnerable youth in Uganda.
-(2) To raise funds to build a primary school for children in Uganda.
-(3) To build lasting relationships between the Davidson College community and the Uganda community where the Building Tomorrow Academy Sponsored by Davidson College will be built.
-Learn more about the work that we do.
+The mission of Building Tomorrow is trifold: (1) To educate the Davidson College community and the surrounding community of the town of Davidson regarding issues relating to vulnerable youth in Uganda; (2) To raise funds to build a primary school for children in Uganda and (3) To build lasting relationships between the Davidson College community and the Uganda community where the Building Tomorrow Academy sponsored by Davidson College will be built.

-Colleges Against Cancer (CAC) focuses on cancer prevention, education and advocacy work.
-The Davidson chapter of CAC is affiliated with a nationwide collaboration of students dedicated to eliminating cancer by initiating and supporting programs of the American Cancer Society.
-Colleges Against Cancer plans and executes Relay For Life, a large-scale fundraising event for the American Cancer Society.
+Colleges Against Cancer (CAC) focuses on cancer prevention, education, and advocacy work.
+This chapter is affiliated with a nationwide collaboration of students dedicated to eliminating cancer by initiating and supporting programs of the American Cancer Society.
+CAC plans and executes Relay For Life, a large-scale fundraising event for the American Cancer Society.

 Volunteers assist with pharmacy and translating needs.
 The clinic provides free healthcare services for uninsured adults in and around the Concord area.
 Dinner is provided for volunteers.

-This organization aims to connect Davidson Students to homeless neighbors at Charlotte's Urban Ministry Center through a variety of avenues: from relationships, to advocacy, to addressing physical and emotional needs.
-Davidson students accomplish this by regularly volunteering at the center, hosting events on campus to bring together the Davidson student body and homeless neighbors, and by participating in the Room In the Inn program (RITI).
+This organization aims to connect students to homeless neighbors at Charlotte's Urban Ministry Center through a variety of avenues from relationships to advocacy, and addressing physical and emotional needs.
+Students accomplish this by regularly volunteering at the center, hosting events on campus to bring together the student body and homeless neighbors, and by participating in the Room In the Inn program (RITI).
 RITI hosts 12 homeless neighbors from Charlotte every Friday night from January to March.

-In conjunction with other local Habitat chapters, the Davidson College Chapter participates in local building opportunities, raising awareness about and advocating for housing issues, and fundraising to build more houses both locally and globally.
-No building experience necessary!
+In conjunction with other local Habitat chapters, this chapter participates in local building opportunities, raising awareness about and advocating for housing issues, and fundraising to build more houses both locally and globally.
+No building experience necessary.

 Volunteers tutor high school students in math, foreign languages, science, and English.
 Transportation is provided twice a week, but commitment is flexible.